jasonacox/Build-OpenSSL-cURL/README.md

 * iOS - armv7, armv7s, arm64, arm64e and iPhoneSimulator (i386, x86-64)
 * tvOS - arm64 and AppleTVSimulator (x86-64)

-Edit `build.sh` to change the version of nghttp2 that will be downloaded and built.
+Edit `build.sh` to change the default version of nghttp2 that will be downloaded and built or specify the version on the command line.

+	build.sh -n 1.40.0

 Include the relevant library into your project.
 The pkg-config tool is required.
 The build script tests for this and will attempt to install if it is missing.
 Rename the appropriate file to libnghttp2.a:

 	|____lib
 	   |____libnghttp2_iOS.a
 	   |____libnghttp2_Mac.a
 	   |____libnghttp2_tvOS.a

-DISABLE HTTP2: The nghttp2 build can be disabled by using `build.sh --disable-http2`
+DISABLE HTTP2: The nghttp2 build can be disabled by using:

+	build.sh -d

 ## cURL / libcurl
 The `libcurl-build.sh` script create separate bitcode enabled targets libraries for: